A Guide to Contract Manufacturing in Vietnam

 Labor Cost vs. Technical Capability

-While manual assembly, sheet metal fabrication, and plastic injection molding are areas of strength, especially in hubs like Hai Phong and Binh Duong.
-More complex processes like semiconductor fabrication, precision CNC machining under ±0.005 mm tolerance, or automation-based robotics assembly still trail behind what’s available in China, Taiwan, or Korea.
+While manual assembly, sheet metal fabrication, and plastic injection molding are areas of strength (especially in hubs like Hai Phong and Binh Duong), for more complex processes like semiconductor fabrication, precision CNC machining (under ±0.005 mm tolerance), or automation-based robotics assembly Vietnam still trails behind China, Taiwan, and Korea.

 Supply Chain Depth and Component Availability

-Vietnam’s supply chain ecosystem is growing but not yet as mature as China’s.
+Vietnam’s supply chains are growing but are not yet as mature as China’s.

 - Limited availability of raw materials like aluminum billets, specialty resins, and electronics components.